 Whatever you’re interested in learning, you’ll find that MasterClass’s intuitive website, beautifully designed sets, and well-chosen instructors facilitate an atmosphere of learning.
 MasterClass may not tangibly help you earn credit toward a degree or certification.
 But if you’re looking to become a professional photographer, some pointers from Annie Leibovitz certainly couldn’t hurt!

 We independently reviewed this service by weighing the company’s claims against first-hand experience with its professionals.
-However, due to factors such as franchising, human error, and more, please note that experiences with this company may vary.
+However, due to factors such as franchising, human error, and more, please note that individual experiences with this company may vary.